vgorbic1/Tutorials/JavaScript/JavaScript.md

   // do something ...
 }
 ```
-to call a function in HTML header:
+To call a function in HTML header:
 ```javascript
 name();
 ```
-to call a function in HTML body:
+To call a function in HTML body:
 ```javascript
 <script>name();</script>
 ```
 ### Arrays
 Arrays are variables that can hold more than one value.

-to initiate array:
+To initiate array:
 ```javascript
 var cars = new Array();
 ```